Aboriginal Art in Red Hands Cave – Blue Mountains Australia

 Red Hands Cave in the Blue Mountains, Australia

-The Blue Mountains can be characterised as a blend of soft green hills, abrupt rock formations, breathtaking valleys, sporadic outcrops and rough bushland.
-One of the top activities is to hike through the scenic landscape – for instance, to the Red Hands Cave.
-That is actually the perfect thing to do since it combines a pleasant hike in beautiful surroundings in the Blue Mountains with exciting Aboriginal history and deeply fascinating Aboriginal cave rock art (Aboriginal art before European settlement) – unique to Australia!
+The Blue Mountains are a blend of soft green hills, dramatic rock formations, stunning valleys, scattered outcrops, and rugged bushland.
+One of the top activities here is hiking through the scenic landscape — for example, to the Red Hands Cave.
+This hike offers the perfect combination of beautiful surroundings with exciting Aboriginal history, featuring fascinating Aboriginal cave rock art, unique to Australia.

 4-day itinerary for Sydney